Is contextuality about the identity of random variables?: Introduction

 \section{Introduction}

 Contextuality in quantum mechanics (QM) refers to the dependence of measurement results for specific observables upon the experimental arrangement being used to measure that observable \citep{KochenSimon}.
 Although contextuality has been part of the conceptual framework of QM for decades, recent literature has attempted to arrive at a deeper understanding of this subtle concept.
 For example, \citet{Abramsky2011} unify the concepts of nonlocality and contextuality using sheaf theory, \citet{CabelloSeveriniWinter2014Graph} use a graph theoretical approach to model contextuality, and \citet{AcinFritz2015ACombinatorial} construct a general contextuality model using the combinatorics of hypergraphs which generalises both the sheaf and graph theoretical approaches.
 Importantly to the argument mounted here, in 2005, \citet{spekkens2005contextuality} generalized the standard treatment of contextuality in QM to arbitrary operational theories, which allows for the identification of contextuality in theory-independent frameworks.

-Thus, a wide range of results are providing insights about this key physical phenomenon.
-However, each uses different mathematical structures and notations, and it is essential that we start to construct connections between them to improve our understanding of contextuality.
+These approaches have tried to unify our understanding of contextuality, however, each uses different mathematical structures and notations, making comparison difficult.
+This makes it essential that we start to construct connections between them to improve our understanding of contextuality.
 Here we formally compare Spekkens' generalized notion of contextuality with a recent competing generalized notion of contextuality called Contextuality-by-Default (CbD) \cite{KujalaDzhafarov2015Necessary,DzhafarovKujala2014ContextualityIdentity}, which exploits \emph{context-dependent} symbols of random variables to interpret contextuality.
+Based on the comparison of these two approaches, we specify the limitations of the CbD approach.

 In Spekkens' approach, contextuality is defined as the non-existence of a statistically equivalent description at the ontological level for operationally equivalent procedures.
 However, in an actual experiment, it is not possible to attain exact operational equivalence \citep{MazurekPusey2016ExperimentaContextuality}.
 To solve this problem, \citet{MazurekPusey2016ExperimentaContextuality} suggest a general method which considers equivalences not between the procedures, but certain convex combinations of them.
 Interestingly, an \emph{inexact operational equivalence} can also be achieved using the CbD notation.
 We show here that this is a result of the \emph{context-dependent} symbols of random variables.
 However, we indicate that this different realization of random variables does not provide a clear definition of ontic states.
 We point out that CbD is incapable of representing constraints on the joint measurability that one could realize between quantum observables in Specker's scenario.
 We also show that for a system satisfying non-signaling and no-disturbance conditions, CbD has to convert to the normal representation of random variables to satisfy the expected behaviour of that system.